Cat Shark Care Guide 2026: Complete Species & Tank Setup Guide

 Water Requirements

 The water should be saltwater, and the specific gravity should be between 1.020-1.025.
 The pH should be kept in a narrow range: 8.2–8.4 and the dKH between 8-12.
-Water changes should be done every two weeks.
+Water changes should be done every two weeks, replacing 10-15% of the total volume.
+Maintain stable parameters, as sharks are sensitive to sudden changes.

 Important things to note